chris-short/devopsish.com/content/post/089/index.md

 +++

-This week’s newsletter is a day early.
-I’ll be moving my daughter into college Sunday and Monday.
-It’s a two-day process because southeastern Michigan isn’t as close to southern Ohio as you’d think.
-I’ll be in Dayton on Sunday and Cincinnati on Monday.
-Lemme know if you’re around.
+This week's newsletter is a day early.
+I'll be moving my daughter into college Sunday and Monday.
+It's a two-day process because southeastern Michigan isn't as close to southern Ohio as you'd think.
+I'll be in Dayton on Sunday and Cincinnati on Monday.
+Lemme know if you're around.

 [**Blog Series: Continuous Delivery of Microservices - Parts 1 - 5**](https://www.gocd.org/tags/cd-for-microservices.html)
 This blog series from Sheroy Marker cover the principles of CD of microservices.
 Get a practical guide on designing CD workflows for microservices, testing strategies, trunk based development, feature toggles and environment plans. *SPONSORED*